loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 }
 ```

 The `Dredd` module reserves `x-example` to set the input parameter.  the OpenAPI standard defines the [`examples` object](https://swagger.io/specification/#examples-object-92) as a map from `MIME type` to the content value.
-In our case here, it's `text/plain` MIME type.
+Here, it's `text/plain` MIME type.
 As you see, they are a pair: When you change the input value `x-example`, you must change `examples` value as well.

 The complete `hello-world` API specification is the following: